-Atomic clocks and high-performance time and frequency links, atom interferometers and classical accelerometers are today able to measure frequency, time, and distances, and furthermore to track the motion of massive bodies, quantum particles, and light to accuracy levels never reached before.
-These instruments achieve their ultimate performance in space, where the clean environment and the free-fall conditions become essential for identifying tiny deformations in space–time that might bring the signature of new physics or new fundamental constituents.
+Atomic clocks, high-performance time and frequency links and atomic interferometers are today able to measure frequency, time, and distances, and furthermore to track the motion of massive bodies, quantum particles, and light to accuracy levels never reached before.
+These instruments achieve their ultimate performance in space, where the clean environment and the free-fall conditions become essential for identifying tiny deformations in space–time that might bring the signature of new physics.

-In collaboration with Christophe Salomon (LKB) and Peter Wolf (SYRTE), we have discussed the perspectives for new tests of general relativity based on recent technological developments with atomic clocks as well as new ideas.
+In collaboration with Christophe Salomon (LKB) and Peter Wolf (SYRTE), we have discussed the perspectives for new tests of general relativity with atomic clocks.
 In particular, we presented the scientific motivations of the space project ACES.

 - Testing General Relativity with Atomic Clocks, S Reynaud, C Salomon, P Wolf, Space Science Review 148 233 (2009)

-We have also proposed to perform clock comparisons between a ground clock and a remote spacecraft equipped with an ultrastable clock, rather than only ranging to an on-board transponder.
-Optimization of this technique would lead to significant improvements on present bounds on gravitational waves in an interesting frequency range.
+We have also proposed to perform clock comparisons between a ground clock and a remote spacecraft equipped with an ultra stable clock, rather than only ranging to an on-board transponder.
+Optimization of this technique would lead to significant improvements on present bounds on gravitational waves in interesting frequency ranges.
 The interest of this approach is illustrated by the SAGAS project which aims to fly an ultra stable optical clock in the outer solar system.